-- 1. Configure each NAS device in the cluster using Chapters 2 and 3 from this guide. - 2.
-Identify the firmware, storage network topology (hub vs. switch), and storage controller features in use on the SAN.
-Prior to connecting any fiber cables, utilize the SAN Connection tool included in the HP Utilities Tab of the WebUI to configure the HBA and corresponding pathing software. - 3.
-This is an optional step.
+- 4. This is an optional step.
 Install NIC teaming software and create fault tolerant or load balanced network ports.
-Follow the recommendations found in this guide and in the administration guide. - 4.
+Follow the recommendations found in this guide and in the administration guide. - 5.
 Connect the fiber channel cables to the storage switch or hub.
 If selective storage presentation (SSP) is being used, the administrator will need to enable the connections one at a time as the cables are connected.
-See the cluster setup instructions included in Chapter 4 of this guide prior to enabling any of the presented storage. - 5.
+See the cluster setup instructions included in Chapter 4 of this guide prior to enabling any of the presented storage. - 6.
 Place the NAS device into an active directory or Windows NT 4.0 domain for ease of manageability.
-This is required for clustered systems.

-6. While the system is online, assign the LUNs to the first NAS device one at a time so that they can be identified easily in Device Manager.
+This is required for clustered systems. - 7.
+While the system is online, assign the LUNs to the first NAS device one at a time so that they can be identified easily in Device Manager.
+See the procedure in the storage management section of the administration guide.